Russ Harvey Consulting - Computer and Internet Services

 Fixing Errors Costly

-I find that I spend more time fixing errors like these than I would have done when simply adding the original content in a hand-coded website.
+I find that it takes more time to fix errors like these than it would have if you'd paid me to add the content into a hand-coded website.

 Maintenance Contracts